 :

 Kubernetes can be extended with new types, called custom resources.
-To install our Kubernetes Ingress Controller custom resources, you would call kubectl apply
+To install the HAProxy Kubernetes Ingress Controller custom resources, you would call kubectl apply

 with the URL of each resource’s definition: